libris/unpaywallmirror/README.md

 1. Start the service up again

 The first time the service starts (with a new datadump) it will spend some time building an index of the dump.
-This will only happens once.
+This will only happen once.
 This process may take an hour or so.

 ### Local development